tianlalubecca/Team-6-Wisper-of-Flavor/README.md

 Install dependencies using pip install name.
 Replace "name" with the actual name of the package in dependencies list above.

 ## Order of Running codes
-Please run codes in folderS word2vec_TFIDF_traditionalML, BERT, EDA_cluster_time_series one by one.
+Please run codes in folders word2vec_TFIDF_traditionalML, BERT, EDA_cluster_time_series one by one.
 The raw datasets and intermediate datasets needed to run the code are in included in each file, no need to change anything in the code.

 ## Multilabel classification using BERT